cybergarage/foreman-doc/dsl.md

 ### DELETE

-The remove_method method removes a specified method from the local node.
+The remove_method method removes a specified method.

 #### Parameters